gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 &lt;/div>
 ```

-Let's analyse the code step by step.
+Let's analyze the code step by step.

 To render the big weather icon (the sun, clouds, etc), we need to get the [icon ID from the Weather API](http://api.openweathermap.org/data/2.5/weather?q=London&appid=2de143494c0b295cca9337e1e96b00e0).
 Once we have it, we can use the prefix '**wi wi-owm-**' (got it from the [weather icons API compatibility list](https://erikflowers.github.io/weather-icons/api-list.html)) to compose the class name that we need.
 That's what we are doing with the weatherClass variable.

-Next variable, 'bgColorClass' is composing the class name that we will use for the app wrapper background colour.
+The next variable, 'bgColorClass' is composing the class name that we will use for the app wrapper background color.
 The aim is to have the class 'warm' for temperatures between 20 and 30 degrees and so on.
-We will then assign a colour to each class later in the SASS file.
+We will then assign a color to each class later in the SASS file.

-In the return statement, first thing that stands out is the use of 'className' rather than 'class'.
+In the return statement, the first thing that stands out is the use of 'className' rather than 'class'.
 That's how you add CSS classes in JSX templates.
 The class names also need to be composed using the classNames module that we required at the beginning of the file.

 Then we have variables wrapped in {}, like in Handlebars.
 This is how we render the content of React variables, states or properties (called *props*).
 In this app, we are going to use states.
 If you want to know more about the difference between props and states, head to [this article](https://github.com/uberVU/react-guide/blob/master/props-vs-state.md).

 ### Step 9.
 Fetch the API data

 Let's summarise.
-So far, we have a React component that initialises and renders its empty data.
+So far, we have a React component that initializes and renders its empty data.
 That's all.
 So, the next step is to fetch the API data and pass it on to the React component.

 Let's open the `/src/utils/api.jsx` file and write the following code: